About the Science Library

 Group Study Rooms

-One group study room also functions as the drop-in tutoring center for CLEAR Quantitative Skills Center; this will occur remotely by Zoom or other application.
+One group study room (N175) also functions as the drop-in tutoring center for CLEAR Quantitative Skills Center; this will occur remotely by Zoom or other application.

 Make a reservation: in person, on the reservation form posted at each room; call 440-775-8310; or email firstname.lastname@example.org.

 More group study rooms are available in the Mary Church Terrell Main Library.

 The current library opened in August 2001 with the combined collections of the Kettering (Class of 1904) Science Library and Wright (Physics Reading Room), with the addition of selected materials from Main (all items with LC call numbers beginning with Q, QB-QR, S, TD, TN, TP).